epomatti/azure-ml/README.md

 It's time to connect the data sources to the AML workspace.
 These connections should happen via private endpoints.

 **Create a secret** for the pre-create Application Registration in Entra ID that can be used to setup connections to the data lake.
-Optionally, it can also be used for the SQL Server, but it will require an external authentication setup which is not covered here - user and password should be enough for this demo.
+Optionally, it can also be used for the SQL Server, but it will require an external authentication setup which is not covered here - SQL authentication should be enough for this demo.